iBug/iBug-source/_posts/2019/2019-05-11-mathematica-keygen.md

 ### Supports Wolfram Mathematica 12.x

-This includes 12.0, 12.1, 12.2 and any future version that begins with 12.
+This includes 12.0, 12.1, 12.2 and (hopefully) any future version that begins with 12.

 <div class="notice--warning" markdown="1">
 #### <i class="fa fas fa-exclamation-circle"></i> Notice
 {: .no_toc }

-Does **not** work for other Wolfram products (e.g. Wolfram Player).
+Does **not** work for other Wolfram products.
 It's for Mathematica only!
 </div>

-**Update 1 (April 20, 2020)**: I have examined Mathematica 12.1.
-No update is required.
-This utility is automatically compatible with Mathematica 12.1.
+{% include airport.html %}

-Input your MathID (xxxx-xxxxx-xxxxx) and press **Generate**.
+Enter your MathID (xxxx-xxxxx-xxxxx) below and press **Generate**.

 <input type="text" id="mathId" placeholder="xxxx-xxxxx-xxxxx" />